How to Make Amazing Homemade Bath Bombs

 - Leave them to harden for at least 30 hours to 48 hours.

 Orange and Lemongrass

-Depending on how you are feeling, or what season it is, you can tailor a bath bomb to suit the time of year through adding colours, flowers, or scents.
-For example, during winter you could add purple colouring, lavender essential oil and lavender flowers.
+Depending on how you are feeling, or what season it is, you can tailor a bath bomb to suit the time of year by adding colours, flowers or scents.
+For example, during winter, you could add purple colouring, lavender essential oil and lavender flowers.

 - 6 crushed vitamin C effervescent tablets